mohamedmoamen8/quizproject/README.md

 A simple **Quiz Web Application** built with **Flask (Python)** for the backend and **HTML, CSS, JavaScript** for the frontend.
-The app supports **multiple quiz categories**, keeps track of scores, and includes a **leaderboard and ranking system**. focus in backend and flask (leaderboard- and save the results)
+The app supports **multiple quiz categories**, keeps track of scores, and includes a **leaderboard and ranking system**.
 ---

 ## 🚀 Features